pnraj/Data-Engineering/Web_Scraping/Twitter_scraping/Readme.md

     b2 , b3, b4 = st.columns([43,40,30])

-    # BUTTON  - To upload the data to mongoDB database
+    # GUI-Button2  - To upload the data to mongoDB database
     if df.empty:
         pass
     else: